Predicting 2017-18 NBA All-Star Game Rosters

 Western Conference Frontcourt Starters

 Kevin Durant, Golden State Warriors

-Last year, Kevin Durant became the eighth player in league history to post a true shooting percentage of at least 65.0 while attempting over 1,000 shots.
+Last year, Kevin Durant recorded the eighth season in league history with a true shooting percentage of at least 65.0 while attempting over 1,000 shots.
 It was one of the greatest displays of volume and efficiency the NBA has ever seen, marred only by 20 games missed because of injury.

 Expecting a repeat of something that historically significant is ridiculous.

 Except...what if KD, more comfortable in his second season with the Warriors, actually gets even cleaner looks in the offense?
 And what if he converts them at a higher clip?